Alexey-T/pyPhpTree/readme.md

 # API

-Function `get_headers(filename, lines)` finds all classes/functions, in given "lines" list, and gets dicts:
+Function `get_headers(filename, lines)` finds all entities, in given "lines" list, and gets dicts:

     {
       'line': int,      # 0-based line index, where name found 'col': int,       # 0-based position in line, where name found 'level': int,     # 0-based level of item. each item of level K+1
-                        # is nested into (nearest higher) item of level K
+                        # is nested into (nearest upper) item of level K
-      'name': str,      # name of class/function
+      'name': str,      # name of entity
-                        # empty str for anonymous funcs
+                        # empty for anonymous funcs
       'kind': str,      # "class", "function", "namespace", "trait" }